 While tardive dyskinesias are not uncommon in schizophrenic and bipolar patients taking antipsychotic medication for extended periods, FDA officials have recently identified metoclopramide (Reglan) as the most common cause of drug-induced movement disorders.

-There is no known treatment or cure for Reglan-caused tardive dyskinesia.
+There is no known treatment or cure for Reglan-cause tardive dyskinesia.
 Antiparkinsonism agents have no reported effect.
 In some cases, the condition may be lessened or disappear after metoclopramide (Reglan) treatment is discontinued.Reglan-Caused Tardive Dyskinesia, Increased Risk Factors

 Medical studies report that the development of tardive dyskinesia has a direct relation to duration and dose of metoclopramide (Reglan) taken.
 Stated simply, the more Reglan a patient is given, and the longer he or she is given it, the greater the likelihood that the patient will develop tardive dyskinesia.

 Studies also report incidences of tardive dyskinesia are higher in females and the elderly, with elderly women having an elevated likelihood of developing the disorder.
 Additionally, nicotine users, especially cigarette smokers, and African-Americans appear especially vulnerable, even at low doses and short durations.

 Our Nashville law office is actively pursuing Reglan injury cases in Tennessee and select cases in neighboring states.
 For a free consultation, call 1.800.705.2121.
 Or take legal action by completing Higgins Firm's Reglan injury form.Reglan Lawsuit FAQ

 How do You Know if You Have a Valid Reglan Lawsuit?

 You or someone you know was legally taking Reglan or Metoclopramide.

 The medication was taken as prescribed for at least three months.